Mobileware Launches onTime Carpool Service to Lower Transportation Costs, Improve Mobility Options and Reduce Carbon Emissions

-STONY BROOK, N.Y., March 1, 2022 /PRNewswire/ -- Mobileware announced today the launch of onTimeä Carpool, their new OnDemand carpooling service.
-The service is fully integrated with Mobileware's existing onTime commuter mobile app, which provides real-time information on transit rail services and has over 3 million users.
-The new service is expected to help transform how commuters get to their destinations using the public transportation system, especially through "first and last-mile" connections.
+Stony Brook, NY – March 1st, 2022 – Mobileware announced today the launch of onTimeä Carpool, their new OnDemand carpooling service.
+The service is fully integrated with Mobileware’s existing onTime commuter mobile app, which provides real-time information on transit rail services and has over 3 million users.
+The new service is expected to help transform how commuters get to their destinations using the public transportation system, especially through “first and last-mile” connections.

 Mobileware is working with Dr. Anil Yazici, Associate Professor of Stony Brook University’s Department of Civil Engineering, to assess the benefits of carpooling and mobility choice research. onTime Carpool is also supported by New York State Energy Research and Development Authority (NYSERDA) through its Public Transit Technology and Innovation Program.